Windsor-style pizza

-Windsor-style pizza is a Canadian style of pizza characterized by its thin crust using cornmeal and flour, high-fat cheese, shredded pepperoni, and canned mushrooms.
-It was invented in the late 1950s or early 1960s in Windsor, Ontario, and has become the dominant pizza style in the area.
-The style remains popular among both current and former residents of Windsor and has occasionally prompted long-distance orders.
+Windsor-style pizza is a Canadian style of pizza common in Windsor, Ontario characterized by its ingredients.
+It uses medium-thick to thick cornmeal and flour—based crust and high-fat mozzarella cheese.
+Its pepperoni is shredded to spread it out and to avoid grease puddles.
+Mushrooms used are canned to prevent burning.
+The style is believed to have been invented by Volcano Pizzeria in the late 1950s or early 1960s, and became the dominant pizza style around Windsor and beloved by locals by the mid-1980s.
+The style remains popular among both current and former residents of Windsor and has often prompted long-distance orders.
+It has led to the dominance of locally-owned pizzerias in Windsor and pizzerias serving the style have opened in other cities such as Toronto.

 Description

 Windsor pizzas have a chewy, thick-textured crust made with flour and cornmeal.
-The crust is thin but thicker than that of New York–style pizza.
+The crust has been described as medium-thick or thick but thinner than Sicilian pizza crust.
 The sauce features a blend of spices with a high amount of oregano.
 The mozzarella cheese used is high in fat and most pizzerias in Windsor source their cheese from the Windsor-based Galati Cheese Company.
 Most of the ingredients are sourced locally.
 The pepperoni on Windsor-style pizzas is shredded, done to ensure the pepperoni taste is in every bite and to prevent the formation of grease puddles.
 Mushrooms used to top Windsor-style pizzas are canned rather than fresh, to prevent burning.
-The choice of fresh or canned mushrooms remains a personal debate, with people declaring allegiances to one or the other, but rarely both.

 The most popular type of Windsor-style pizza is the Super, featuring shredded pepperoni, bacon, mushrooms, and green peppers.

 History

 Windsor-style pizza is believed to have been invented by Volcano Pizzeria, though other restaurants claim to have invented the recipe themselves instead; Volcano Pizzeria was founded by cousins Gino Manza and Frank Gualtieri.
 It was originally a diner selling Italian food before becoming the first Windsor restaurant to serve pizza in either 1957 or the early 1960s, around when other pizzerias began to operate in the city.
 Some pizzerias in Windsor have confirmed they trace their recipe back to Volcano Pizzeria.

-Other restaurants that have been associated with the Windsor-style pizza include Sam's Pizzeria and Mario’s Restaurant.
-The former, established in 1947, was not identified as a pizzeria until 1960.
-The latter, established in 1940, became identified as a pizzeria only in 1964.
-In 1960, Capri Pizzeria was also identified in the Windsor business directory.
+Other restaurants that have been associated with the Windsor-style pizza include Sam's Pizzeria, Mario’s Restaurant, and Capri Pizzeria.
+There is no evidence any of them sold pizza until the 1960s, though Sam's and Mario's were established in the 1940s.
 The number of pizzerias in the city increased in subsequent years, as the dish became more popular in Canada.

-By the mid-1980s, the Windsor-style pizza had become beloved among locals, and Americans (including those from nearby Detroit which has its own Detroit-style pizza) regularly visited Windsor pizzerias.
-Due to the popularity of numerous independently-owned pizzerias in Windsor, there are far fewer franchises from major pizza chains like Little Caesars (which is headquartered in neighboring Detroit).
+By the mid-1980s, Windsor-style pizza had become beloved among locals.
+Additionally, Americans had begun regularly visiting Windsor pizzerias.
 A 1992 Windsor Star article stated Windsor had started the trend of flatbread pizza in Canada.